backdrop-contrib/bueditor/README.txt

 Classic method: converts the selection "foo" to "<tag>foo</tag>", ("foo" still being selected) E.toggleTag('tag'): converts the selection "foo" to "<tag>foo</tag>" (<tag>foo</tag> is selected)

-- Classic method doesnt parse the selection to check if it is an instance of the tag, whereas E.toggleTag does and toggles it.
+- Classic method doesn't parse the selection to check if it is an instance of the tag, whereas E.toggleTag does and toggles it.
 Classic method: converts the selection "<tag>foo</tag>" to "<tag><tag>foo</tag></tag>" E.toggleTag('tag'): converts the selection "<tag>foo</tag>" to "foo"